The Quote by Friedrich Hayek on Liberty:

 “Liberty not only means that the individual has both the opportunity and the burden of choice; it also means that he must bear the consequences of his actions and will receive praise or blame for them.
 Liberty and responsibility are inseparable.” -Friedrich Hayek on Liberty

 I think that this quote Friedrich Hayek on liberty is an excellent one for Americans to hear right now.
 In fact, it might be even more important than his book, The Road to Serfdom.
-The entire nation is struggling right now because of a lack of responsibility; they don’t understand the other side of freedom.
-It is important to remember that liberty and responsibility are inseparable.
+The entire nation is struggling because of a collective lack of responsibility; we don’t understand, or perhaps have simply forgotten, that there is another side of freedom: personal responsibility.
+In other words, is important to remember that liberty and responsibility are inseparable.

 As you can read in Patrick J. Deneen’s Why Liberalism Failed and this quote by Friedrich Hayek on liberty and responsibility, liberty isn’t a one-sided affair.
 You don’t just do whatever you want without any consequences.
-Instead, as life confirms, there are consequences for actions; the natural other side of liberty.
+Instead, as life confirms, there are consequences for actions.
+You can use drugs, but your life might quickly devolve into a mess.
+You can avoid getting a job, but you’ll be miserable and might starve.
+You can have meaningless sex and avoid the commitment of getting married, but you’ll never know the contentment that comes with marriage and will likely get an STD.

-Unfortunately, it seems to be the case in modern America that no one really cares if people use their freedom responsibly.
-Drug use, hedonist chasing of pleasure, and welfare queens that leech of the resources of their betters are all praised, or at least tolerated, while hard-working and economy-driving innovators and financiers are condemned as the root of all evil.
+Unfortunately, it seems to be the case in modern America that no one really cares if people use their freedom responsibly and do what they ought.
+Drug use, hedonist chasing of pleasure, and welfare queens that leech off the resources of their betters are all praised, or at least tolerated, while hard-working and economy-driving innovators and financiers are condemned as the root of all evil.
 The people who call them that obviously never read Francisco D’Anconia’s money speech in Atlas Shrugged.
+Money is not evil; the system of slavery that results when money does not exist is.